ganzagun/CPa-WAC/README.md

 ## Running Decoder
-Once embeddings generated for all the encoder, use the below command to run the decoder.
+Once embeddings are generated for all the clusters, use the below command to run the decoder.
 The parameter **--cluster_total** signifies the total number of clusters.
 ```
 python KGconstellation_decoder.py --dataset WN18RR --cluster_folder cluster_c2  --cluster_total 2
 ```